chengzhang17/chengzhang17.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Chengzhang Li, a fourth-year Ph.D. student in ECE Department at Virginia Tech, supervised by Prof. [Tom Hou](https://www.cnsr.ictas.vt.edu/THou.html).
 I received my B.S. degree in EE from Tsinghua University in 2017.
-My current research interests are optimization and algorithm design for wireless networks, especially on Age of Informatin (AoI).
+My current research interests are optimization for low-latency wireless network, real-time scheduling in 5G, and theoretical analysis for Age of Information (AoI).

 News
 ======
 \[Mar.
-2021\] I recievied Student Travel Granyt from IEEE INFOCOM, 2021.
+2021\] I received Student Travel Grant from IEEE INFOCOM, 2021.
+\[Mar.
+2021\] Two papers are accepeted by IEEE INFOCOM, 2021.
+\[Dec.
+2020\] I received my MS degree in Computer Engineering from Virginia Tech.